MarekBykowski/yocto-ci-manifest/README.md

 tests #1 thr #2 are run, test #3 fails and test #4 is not run even though it could result with success.

-I have written a facility in which I changed the behaviour from `fatal` to `non-fatal`, in which all the tests run presenting us with the result status.
+I have written a facility in which I changed the behaviour from `fatal` to `non-fatal`, in which each and every test run show its result status.

 ## `Yocto-CI` `testimage` tests